 Life force energy, or Qi, is the foundation of Traditional Chinese Medicine.
 Qigong is a practice that allows the practitioner to work directly with this energy.
 Cultivated over thousands of years, today, this energy-based exercise stems through two major branches.
 One is meditation focused, using intention to circulate universal life force energy for personal wellness.
 The other is incorporated into martial arts, to improve one’s power of attack and defense.

-Like all things ancient, the true roots are shrouded in mystery.
+Like all things ancient, the true roots and history of Qigong are shrouded in mystery.
 However, we do have archeological clues as to how this system came into being.
 The earliest evidence comes from the Ma Huang Tui Tombs, which reveal depictions of dance postures that links breathing with specific movements.
 Researchers from the Shanghai Qigong Research Institute theorize that the Wu Shaman may have been the first to become aware of and channel subtle energy through ceremonial dance.
 The practice began by emulating the posture of animals, and wearing masks to further heighten the energy.

 Qi energy was originally seen as synonymous with the breath, a vital substance that circulates through all of nature.
 This energy flows through all things; the plants, animals, and atmosphere, concentrating in mountains and rivers.
 Group shamanic rituals eventually evolved into a personal practice through the guidance outlined by the School of Natural Law, developed by the Confucian School of Philosophy.
 Initially, this art form was called Tao-Yin, or “leading the guiding energy.”